By almost any measure, Cheyney University — the nation's oldest historically black college — is failing.

 "At one time, I believe Cheyney took students they knew they shouldn't have taken to ensure the funding source," said Bogle.

-And those students paid a price, according to a former Cheyney financial administrator who asked not to be identified because she did not want to publicly criticize the school.
+And those students paid a price, according to a former Cheyney financial administrator who did not want to be identified as being critical of the school.

 "In an effort to help, we were actually doing a disservice, because the students didn't always have the skill set for college, so we had a high dropout rate," she said.
 "And the students who were unable to complete their degree also were unable to pay back their loans and debt.
 It was an extremely vicious cycle."